jjrs07/AWS_Restart_Lab/README.md

 # AWS re/Start Lab Compilation

+**Heads up!** This repo’s a work in progress — more updates coming soon.
+*(Some folders may be empty for now — content’s on the way!)*

 Welcome to the **AWS re/Start Lab Compilation** repository!
 This project is a curated collection of hands-on labs inspired by the AWS re/Start program — created to help you strengthen your foundational IT skills through practical exercises in **Linux**, **Python**, and **Databases**.